sudheerj/datastructures-algorithms/src/javascript/algorithms/array/8.maxProductSubarray/maxProductSubarray.md

 2. Initialize two variables named `currentMax` and `currentMin` to `1`.
 They are used to keep track of the running maximum and minimum products.

-3. Iterate over the entire input array using for-each loop
+3. Iterate over the entire input array using for-of loop

 4. Find the temporary maximum and minimum products for each current element.